Developmental disorder: Causes

-The scientific study of the causes of developmental disorders involves many different theories.
-Some of the major differences between these theories involves whether or not environment disrupts normal development, if abnormalities are pre-determined, or if they are products of human evolutionary history which become disorders in modern environments (see evolutionary psychiatry).
+The scientific study of the causes of developmental disorders involves many theories.
+Some of the major differences between these theories involves whether environment disrupts normal development, if abnormalities are pre-determined, or if they are products of human evolutionary history which become disorders in modern environments (see evolutionary psychiatry).

 Normal development occurs with a combination of contributions from both the environment and genetics.
 The theories vary in the part each factor has to play in normal development, thus affecting how the abnormalities are caused.

 One theory that supports environmental causes of developmental disorders involves stress in early childhood.
 Researcher and child psychiatrist Bruce D. Perry, M.D., Ph.D, theorizes that developmental disorders can be caused by early childhood traumatization.
-In his works he compares developmental disorders in traumatized children to adults with post-traumatic stress disorder, linking extreme environmental stress to the cause of developmental difficulties.
+In his works, he compares developmental disorders in traumatized children to adults with post-traumatic stress disorder, linking extreme environmental stress to the cause of developmental difficulties.
 Other stress theories suggest that even small stresses can accumulate to result in emotional, behavioral, or social disorders in children.

 A 2017 study tested all 20,000 genes in about 4,300 families with children with rare developmental difficulties in the UK and Ireland in order to identify if these difficulties had a genetic cause.
 They found 14 new developmental disorders caused by spontaneous genetic mutations not found in either parent (such as a fault in the CDK13 gene).
 They estimated that about one in 300 children are born with spontaneous genetic mutations associated with rare developmental disorders.